 Plastique’s primary markets for packaging are pharmaceuticals, personal care, and specialties and mesh well with our diverse customer base.
 Most of TEQ’s sales are packaging for food, medical, pharmaceutical, and personal care, but it also has a sizable industrial thermoforming business.

 In total, we now have more than 30 thermoforming lines, 17 of which are in the United States.
-Our facilities operate Class 100,000 and 10,000 clean rooms, the newest cleanroom being an ISO 13485:2016 registered cleanroom in Plastique’s Nottingham manufacturing facility.
+Our facilities operate Class 7 and Class 8 controlled environments (location specific), the newest controlled environment being an ISO 13485 certified controlled environment in Plastique’s Nottingham manufacturing facility.

 We also wanted to note the addition of pulp molding allows the company to offer a wider range of sustainable packaging.
 Customers can choose between thermoformed plastic and molded pulp, or a hybrid of both.
 Plastique Group can make high quality, precise packaging that is a step above most molded pulp packaging.

 We have been growing organically in addition to the recent acquisitions.
-In 2013, we spent $6 million on upgrades and infrastructure in Huntley, including a second clean room and an ecologically beneficial elastomeric roof that saves it 15 percent in cooling costs.
+In 2013, we spent $6 million on upgrades and infrastructure in Huntley, including a second controlled environment and an ecologically beneficial elastomeric roof that saves it 15 percent in cooling costs.
 And by spring 2019, we should be completing a 48,00 square feet addition on the back of the Huntley building.

 Our parent company, ESCO, has other operations making engineering filtration products for aviation, space and process markets.
 It also has a major presence in radio-frequency shielding products, provides diagnostic instruments and owns a library of machinery test results that are useful to energy generation and similar industries around the world.
 Its annual sales exceed $540 million.